Interactive Brokers Review 2026: The Pro Broker's Moat

 This is where IBKR has no real competition among retail brokers.
 From a single account:

-- Stocks on 90+ market centers globally — Tokyo, London, Frankfurt, Sydney, Hong Kong, and dozens more
+- Stocks on 90+ market centres globally — Tokyo, London, Frankfurt, Sydney, Hong Kong, and dozens more

 - ETFs including 150+ no-transaction-fee options